Treaty of Sèvres: Subsequent treaties

-During the Turkish War of Independence, the Turkish Army successfully fought Greek, Armenian and French forces and secured the independence of a territory similar to that of present-day Turkey, as was aimed at by the Misak-ı Milli.
+During the Turkish War of Independence, the Turkish Army successfully fought Greek, Armenian and French forces and secured the independence of a territory similar to that of present-day Turkey, as was aimed at by the National Pact.

 The Turkish national movement developed its own international relations with the Treaty of Moscow with Soviet Russia on 16 March 1921, the Accord of Ankara with France putting an end to the Franco-Turkish War, the Treaty of Alexandropol with the Armenians and the Treaty of Kars to fix the eastern borders.

 Hostilities with Britain over the neutral zone of the Straits were narrowly avoided in the Chanak Crisis of September 1922, when the Armistice of Mudanya was concluded on 11 October, leading the former Allies of World War I to return to the negotiating table with the Turks in November 1922.
 That culminated in 1923 in the Treaty of Lausanne, which replaced the Treaty of Sèvres and restored a large territory in Anatolia and Thrace to the Turks.
-Under the Treaty of Lausanne, France and Italy had only areas of economic interaction, rather than zones of influence.
-Constantinople was not made an international city, and a demilitarised zone between Turkey and Bulgaria was established.
+Under the Treaty of Lausanne, France and Italy lost their zones of influence to areas of facilitated economic interaction, the Northern Syrian regions were separated from Ottoman Syria, Constantinople was not made an international city, and a demilitarised zone between Turkey and Bulgaria was established.